gihrig/dotfiles/README.md

 > Neovim-specific and (mostly) written in [Lua](https://www.lua.org/). `vim` is
 > also set up as an alias to `nvim` to help with muscle memory.

-The simplest way to install Neovim is to install it from homebrew.
+The simplest way to install Neovim is to install it using homebrew.

 ```bash
 brew install neovim